 But it could be a Primus.

-They had a big factory & were certainly capable of making stoves as early as 1901 looking at their other product so it is possible they made Primus under licence for a while.
+They had a big factory and were certainly capable of making stoves as early as 1901 looking at their other products so it is possible they made Primus under licence for a while.
 The other possibility is that they imported them.

 Your stove - clearly made by GBR in Austria.
 Possibly under licence to Optimus?

 What strikes me as very odd it they have used the stove logo between OPTI & MUS.
 That is so similar to the trademark adopted by Primus from 1896 with the stove logo between PRI & MUS that the folks at Primus would have likely kicked up a stink.
 Optimus in Sweden have never adopted that format as far as I've seen.
 Having had at least one legal kicking from Primus over patent infringement I'm surprised that Optimus would endorse a possible trademark infringement by a licensee.

 Raises some more questions - why would Optimus have stoves made under licence in a relatively nearby market?
 Possibly during WWI when, despite Sweden's neutrality it's exports to Germany and on to Austria etc were hampered by Britain and its allies.
 Maybe in this scenario Optimus thought they could get away with the logo.

 Of course - GBR could just have ripped off the Optimus name and Primus logo for their own stove, possibly during WWI when the two Swedish companies would have been able to do little about it.

 It's totally out of order for that logo to be used on an Optimus stove and I need to bring it to the attention of Primus and arrange for it's disposal.
 Please send it to me asap and I will arrange this for you free of charge!

 Heck, HJ, we all like his stove!